thejimbirch/catsinmyyard/wp-content/plugins/captcha/readme.txt

 http://www.youtube.com/watch?v=jxrvHaCmQfg

-<a href="http://www.youtube.com/watch?v=jsvc8FxxEnk" target="_blank">Video instruction on Installation</a>
+<a href="http://www.youtube.com/watch?v=jsvc8FxxEnk" target="_blank">Captcha by BestWebSoft Video instruction on Installation</a>

-<a href="http://wordpress.org/plugins/captcha/faq/" target="_blank">FAQ</a>
+<a href="http://wordpress.org/plugins/captcha/faq/" target="_blank">Captcha by BestWebSoft FAQ</a>

-<a href="http://support.bestwebsoft.com" target="_blank">Support</a>
+<a href="http://support.bestwebsoft.com" target="_blank">Captcha by BestWebSoft Support</a>

-<a href="http://bestwebsoft.com/products/captcha/?k=2d2d85a3c277bf3489697c9a9ff2d352" target="_blank">Upgrade to Pro Version</a>
+<a href="http://bestwebsoft.com/products/captcha/?k=2d2d85a3c277bf3489697c9a9ff2d352" target="_blank">Upgrade to Captcha Pro by BestWebSoft</a>

 = Features =

+* Supports standard WordPress forms: registration form, login form, reset password form and comments form.
+* Contact Form by BestWebSoft compatibility.
-* Display: You can use letters and numbers in captcha or just one of these two things - either letters or numbers.
+* You can use letters and numbers in captcha or just one of these two things - either letters or numbers.
-* Actions: The basic math actions are used - add, subtract, multiply.
+* The basic math actions are used - add, subtract, multiply.
+* Ability to hide Captcha for whitelisted IP.
-* Label: You can add a label to display captcha in the form.
+* You can add a label to display captcha in the form.

 = Recommended Plugins =